daverona/docker-cromwell/README.md

 ### Local Backend with Docker

-Since cromwell runs in a Docker container on your host, your host is Docker-capable.
-To run a workflow using Docker on your host, say `host.example`:
+Since cromwell runs in a Docker container on your host, the host obviously has Docker server installed.
+To run a workflow using Docker on the host, say `host.example`:

 ```bash